 A forensic accountant has the talent, skill and ability to solve these mysteries.
 But where did their talent come from?
-I believe we are all born with a gifted talent that lifts us up above the average person.
 Much of a forensic expert’s training is in the classroom.
 I believe the best forensic experts not only perfect their expertise in training but they are also born with their expertise.

 Computer forensic experts investigate computer systems to help solve mysteries about deleted files and operating system behavior.
 They look for deleted files and other computer trails in the operating history.
-There is often an electronic trail left behind in a computer when a file has been deleted.
-Computer forensic experts are called in when police confiscate computer equipment after a crime was committed.
-They look for clues to help the police convict or acquit the arrested.
-Computer forensic experts also get involved with forensic accountants to help solve financial crimes because much of today’s accounting is done on computers.
+When a file has been deleted, an electronic trail remains in its place.
+Experts are called in when police confiscate computer equipment after a crime was committed and they look for clues to help police convict or acquit the arrested.
+Computer forensic experts also get involved with forensic accountants to help solve financial crimes, because much of today’s accounting is done on computers.

-Civil Engineers help accident reconstruction forensic experts with recreating an accident scene.
-Using video and or animation, these forensic experts bring the accident scene into the court room very scientifically and accurately depicting the faults involved so that the judge and jury better understand the accident scene and events that occurred leading up to the accident.
+Civil engineers help forensic experts with recreating an accident scene.
+These forensic experts use video or animation to bring the accident scene into the court room, scientifically and accurately depicting the faults involved.
+Doing so helps the judge and jury better understand the accident scene and events leading up to it.

-Look at your resume.
+Your resume is the starting point for your forensic career.
 If you don’t have a resume, make one.
-If you don’t know how to make a resume, find somebody that does and ask for help.
-Your resume is the starting point for your forensic career.
 This document will eventually become your forensic expert curriculum vitae, CV, which is Latin for resume.

-If you have graduated college, look around for some continuing education training in your field of expertise.
+If you have graduated college, seek out continuing education training in your field of expertise.
 This training can be a certificate course taught by another established forensic expert or forensic association.
 You can also start by designing problem solving experiments.
-Science is observation and the more experience you have observing science as a forensic expert, the better.
+Science is observation.
+And the more experience you have observing science as a forensic expert, the better.

 Join some associations and attend their meetings.
 This is a great way to learn more about your field of expertise, as well as meet people who will eventually become your peers.
 You can learn a lot by networking with your peers.
 Casual dinner conversation usually includes previous case stories that communicate experience.
 Once you get to know your peers, you can ask one that you have connected with to mentor you as you begin your transition into becoming a forensic expert.

 Not all forensic experts decide to become expert witnesses and appear in court.
 There are many qualified experts in hundreds of fields who choose to avoid the stress of testifying and focus only on their scientific forensic work.
-Testifying in court is incredibly challenging and requires a lot of preparation to withstand the pressure and the stress of the courtroom – and yes, there is stress.
+Testifying in court is incredibly challenging and requires a lot of preparation to withstand the pressure and the stress of the courtroom.

 Personally, I’ve found there are two aspects to my career as an audio and video forensic expert.
 The first is my actual audio and video forensic skills; the lab work and reports I write leading up to testifying in court.
-This includes audio and video enhancement, authentication and voice identification.
+This includes audio and video enhancement and authentication.
 There are hundreds of forensic fields which need more experts because of growth and expansion.

 The second aspect to my career is testifying.
 This skill almost outweighs my expert experience in the laboratory as far as importance, in my mind.
 This requires you to not only know your field of expertise, but to also know how to speak about your work and act in the courtroom.
 I’ve worked on and testified in hundreds of forensic assignments and court cases over the last thirty years, which has helped me build my reputation and credibility as an expert witness.